Bridging gaps right from the start.

 1990

-Led by philanthropists Dallas Clark, Ron Hahn and Deborah Szekely, San Diego Foundation founds the International Community Foundation (ICF) to address the complexities of international philanthropy in the binational San Diego-Tijuana region.
+Led by philanthropists Dallas Clark, Ron Hahn and Deborah Szekely, San Diego Foundation establishes the International Community Foundation (ICF) to address the complexities of international philanthropy in the binational San Diego-Tijuana region.

 San Diego Foundation continues its partnership with ICF today through the Binational Resilience Initiative (launched in 2022), which tackles our cross-border region’s climate vulnerabilities by empowering collaborations between civil organizations, scientists, community leaders and other stakeholders on both sides of the U.S.-Mexico border to advance coastal resilience projects within the Cali-Baja region.